 - 12-step programs

 An addiction can make living a normal life feel impossible.
-If you or a loved one struggles with substance abuse, treatments are available.
+If you or a loved one struggles with substance use, treatments are available.
 You can learn the answers to questions like, “What is Xanax?” and find out how to treat this kind of addiction.
 No one has to handle a Xanax addiction on their own.

 At Red Oak Recovery, addiction specialists can choose the best treatment for you after conducting a thorough evaluation and assessment.
 Learn more by calling us at 866.457.7590 today.